erangasandaruwan/LLM-Fine-Tuning-And-Preference-Optimization/README.md

 - What failure cases remain?
 - Can the resulting model be deployed and monitored reliably?

-This project is therefore designed as an **end-to-end LLM post-training system**, rather than a notebook-only experiment.
+This application is therefore designed as an **end-to-end LLM post-training system**, rather than a notebook-only experiment.

 ---

-# 3. Recommended Project Use Case
+# 3. Suggested Project Use Case

 ## Primary Use Case: Structured JSON Extraction